 FIRE 0010.
-Principles of Fire and Emergency Services Safety and Survival Units: 3
+Principles of Fire and Emergency Services Safety and Survival

-Introduces the basic principles and history related to the national firefighter life safety initiatives, focusing on the need for cultural and behavioral change throughout the emergency services.
-Includes the history of fire service culture; the national context of health and safety; training, equipment and emergency response; organizational health and safety profile; risk management; and public education for fire prevention.
+Introduces the basic principles and history related to the national firefighter life safety initiatives, focusing on the need for cultural and behavior change throughout the emergency services.
 (CSU-with unit limitation)